 Fortunately, the Town (and taxpayers) of Marblehead do not have to raise the funds for these projects from municipal sources alone.
 Chapter 5.
 Implementation contains a list of relevant funding sources, including grant programs, that could address some of the needs identified in this plan.
 However, many grant programs are competitive, and the Town will need to make a strong case in the grant applications.
-Fortunately, the ongoing coastal resilience planning efforts will be an asset for many of those grants.
+The ongoing coastal resilience planning efforts is an asset for many of those grants.

-Increasing the mooring fees for larger boats was also identified as a source of additional revenue that could be tied to infrastructure improvements.
+Increasing the mooring fees for larger boats was also identified during the public process as a source of additional revenue that could be tied to infrastructure improvements.